 I also came across the following deaths which occurred on or near the PCT but did not involve thru-hikers:

 And that’s it!
-(That are readily available via the internets and that we know of.)
+That is readily available via the internet and that we know of.

 So if you have some mental block about hiking the PCT because of all the scary things that are waiting for you out there, then know that despite those things actually existing, they are unlikely to kill you.